awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

 + **playerSession=\[session\.id\]** is a dynamic value provided by AWS Elemental MediaTailor\.
 The value of **\[session\.id\]** changes for each player session and results in a different URL for the VAST request for each session\.
 + **cust\_params** are player\-supplied dynamic values

 The master manifest request from the player must provide key\-value pairs that correspond to the `player_params.` query parameters in the ADS request URL\.
-For more information about configuring key\-value pairs in the request to AWS Elemental MediaTailor, see [Dynamic Ad Variables in AWS Elemental MediaTailor](variables.md)\.
+For more information about configuring key\-value pairs in the request to AWS Elemental MediaTailor, see [Dynamic ad variables in AWS Elemental MediaTailor](variables.md)\.

-Enter the configured "template" URL when you create the origin server/ADS mapping in MediaTailor, in [Step 4: Create a Configuration](#getting-started-add-mapping)\.
+Enter the configured "template" URL when you create the origin server/ADS mapping in MediaTailor, in [Step 4: Create a configuration](#getting-started-add-mapping)\.

 **Testing**
 You can use a static VAST response from your ADS for testing purposes\.
 Ideally, the VAST response returns a mezzanine quality MP4 rendition that AWS Elemental MediaTailor can transcode\.
 If the response from the ADS contains multiple playback renditions, MediaTailor picks the highest quality and resolution MP4 rendition and sends it to the transcoder\.

-## Step 4: Create a Configuration<a name="getting-started-add-mapping"></a>
+## Step 4: Create a configuration<a name="getting-started-add-mapping"></a>

 The AWS Elemental MediaTailor configuration holds mapping information for the origin server and ADS\.